endeavouros-arm/test-images/README.md

 Now use your favorite image burning app to transfer the img.xz file <br />
 to a micro SD or USB SSD.  gnome-disk-utility is recommended.
+When finished transferring the image, ROOT_EOS Partition 2 will show about <br />
+6.2 GB followed by a large amount of Free Space.
+On first boot, Calamares <br />
+will run and resize Partition 2 to include the Free Space.

 # Finish up